scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 >`List` and `Vector` are often used when writing code in a functional style. `ArrayBuffer` is commonly used when writing code in a mutable style. `ListBuffer` is used when you’re mixing styles, such as building a list

-The next several sections briefly demonstrate the `List`, `Vector`, and `ArrayBuffer` classes.
+The next several sections briefly demonstrate the `List`, `Vector`, and `ArrayBuffer` types.

-## The `List` class
+## `List`

-[The List class](https://www.scala-lang.org/api/current/scala/collection/immutable/List.html) is a linear, immutable sequence.
+[The List type](https://www.scala-lang.org/api/current/scala/collection/immutable/List.html) is a linear, immutable sequence.
 This just means that it’s a linked-list that you can’t modify.
 Any time you want to add or remove `List` elements, you create a new `List` from an existing `List`.

 ### Creating Lists